Bioruebe/UniExtract2/README.md

 - Auto-using 64 bit versions of extractors if supported by OS

 See the changelog for a complete log of all improvements.
+Feel free to submit bug reports or feature requests using the issues tab here or the built-in feedback window in Universal Extractor; look at todo.txt for a list of features which may be included in future releases.